apecloud/kubeblocks/docs/api_docs/installation/install-kubeblocks.md

 # Install KubeBlocks

-KubeBlocks is kubernetes-native, you can use Helm or kubectl with yaml file to install it.
+KubeBlocks is Kubernetes-native, you can use Helm or kubectl with a YAML file to install it.

 :::note